 Step One: Source Apple Juice for Making Hard Cider

 Apple Juice, Cider, Sweet Cider… Confused already?
 The term for the juice of apples can be referred to in several ways and can be confusing.
 In the US, we often call it apple juice when it is purchased from a store and filtered, cider when it is fresh from an orchard and unprocessed, and the fermented product is called hard cider.
 In many other parts of the world, cider refers to both sweet and fermented juice.
 In this section, I will be referring to the fresh, sweet, and unfermented juice.

 - Fresh Pressed Orchard Cider

-To make sure your cider doesn’t become compromised by funky bacteria or mold, it is very important to carefully clean and sanitize your brewing equipment.
+To make sure your apple juice doesn’t become compromised by funky bacteria or mold, it is very important to carefully clean and sanitize your brewing equipment.
 Start by washing your equipment with a brewing cleanser such as PBW by Five Star.

 Make sure to use Star-San on anything that will come in contact with your cider such as the carboy, spoons, siphon, etc. The Star-San solution is also effective for about 30 days after mixing so don’t pour it down the drain just yet!